 The name matters not, but they call me Funnybone.
 (If they call at all.)
 A willing prisoner of an insatiable appetite for escapism, I’m a man (he/him/they/she/her/tree) out of step with his time, an analog relic in a digital world, living a vow of voluntary minimalism and simplicity in an unduly complex, human-centric Orwellian landscape--whatever all that means.
+Always on the go, but slow.
+A drifter.
+(This is what happens when your family tree is made of driftwood.)

 I’m half Czech (the top half) and 100% ugly.
 A remorsefully divorced soloist.
 (I wasn’t the man I vowed to be.)
 I’m terminally and reluctantly single, forever decathecting from others.
 A tri-polar anomic, living out of a backpack.
 (It’s tight inside one.)
 I sleep where I can, hoping to see what I can before my shell’s expiration date.
 An only child…with four siblings.
-Damaged goods.
+Damaged goods, thanks to damaged parents.
 A proud underachiever/idler and prouder tax evader.
 A has-been athlete dealing with sport’s afterlife.
 A poor elitist.
 An aspiring rock star.
 An off-duty Americano, with no formal education.
 An incurable overthinker with no OFF switch.
 A lost soul, and maybe a lost cause.
 Never been counted in a census; I’m a nobody and nobody cares.

-One aim on the AT, besides extracting as much life as possible and not merely checking the trail off--failure’s an option--is to record the journey.
-And keep it all under one roof.
-This’ll be that roof, holes and all.
-The Eeyore within assures me no one gives a donkey’s ass about what I’ve to say--just as I tend not to--that blogs are prosaic and technologically primitive compared to that yearbook for life, that noisy, irksome social experience called Facebook.
-Ultimately I write and roam for one jackass, ideally to get to know him better.
+The Eeyore within assures me no one gives a donkey’s ass about what I’ve to say--just as I don’t--that blogs are prosaic and technologically primitive compared to that yearbook for life, that noisy, irksome social experience called Facebook.
+But ultimately I write and roam for one jackass, to (ideally) get to know him better.
 It is here I can look back, when, or if, the time comes.

 Funnybone / Chuckie V Veylupek